 - promotion from Associate Professor to Professor

-Refresh your understanding of the Statement of Mutual Expectations and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
+Refresh your understanding of the Statement of Faculty Responsibilities and the standards and procedures documented in your College RPT Rule and your Department RPT Rule.
 Take particular note of your role in the Consultation in RPT Review and be prepared to participate in the Written Assessments, Recommendations and Responses in RPT.

 Keep in mind, the DVF is comprised of tenured Professors for promotions to the rank of Professor (including both tenure and non-tenure tracks) and tenured Professors and tenured Associate Professors for all other cases.
 Professors in the Phased Retirement Program are NOT eligible to vote since they no longer have tenure.

 You are to review dossiers relative to your college and departmental RPT standards, meet and discuss the cases, prepare a written assessment that reflects the complete range of observations expressed among the DVF about the quality and impact of the faculty member’s accomplishments, both positive and negative, and vote.

 The written assessment of the DVF is to be presented by the entire DVF, not just the faculty members who write it.
 It must follow the RPT Dossier Format outline, i.e. record the section header number and name followed by the assessment.
 It is not to be in memorandum format, i.e., a memo addressed to an individual or group.